 3. Glue Letter Sounds to Fingers

-Those same children that have a hard time keeping track of all the details of letters, their shapes, their sounds, frequently have a difficult time manipulating the arrangement of letters/sounds into words.
+Those same children that have a hard time keeping track of all the details of letters such as their shapes and their sounds, frequently have a difficult time manipulating the arrangement of letters/sounds into words.
 The letters that are available from which to make words float like disembodied fragments in space with nothing to anchor them together or to the paper.
-When you are helping a young child write a word you say, it will help a lot if you anchor those individual letters to your fingers so they can SEE the sequence all at one time, and so they can see how many there are, what order they are in, etc. I call this practice “finger-mapping.”
-Just as a visual person will have an easier time with directions if he or she can see the route on a map – see the shape of the route on a map – even so, children will enjoy seeing the map of the word they are going to write.
+When you are helping a young child write a word, it will help a lot if they anchor those individual letters to their fingers so they can SEE the sequence all at one time, so they can see how many there are, what order they are in, etc. I call this practice “finger-mapping.”
+Just as a visual person will have an easier time with directions if they can see the route on a map – see the shape of the route on a map – children will enjoy seeing the map of the word they are going to write.
 (Read more about fingermapping here.)

 4. Glue Parts to the Whole